-Tia Mowry: What I'm Teaching My Children About Being Black In America
+Tia Mowry: What I’m Teaching My Kids About Being Black In America As They Grow Up

 A few months back a kid at summer camp told my son his skin color wasn’t pretty.
 At just 7 years old, my son was forced to face racism in a place where he should have only ever felt safe.
 It brought me back to when I first heard the N-word and my mother explained, “There are some people out there who don’t like black people and they are mean.”
 I was 8 years old.
 Whether or not you want to address racism with your children, you must because ignorance is out there and they need to know how to handle it.

 Growing up, I had insecurities about my appearance and about my place in this world because I never saw my image portrayed positively in popular media.
 That is until I found my mom’s stash of magazines: Essence, Ebony, and Jet.
 Thank God for those images!
 Being a woman is hard in general, but being a black woman in America and seeing black beauty overlooked crushes your self-confidence.
 Finally, in those glossy magazine pages, I saw women who looked like me being glorified and it made me feel great.

 Then, as I got older, the social media explosion really helped me embrace my culture and my curls.
 As a kid, my hair was a bigger issue for me than my skin color.
 I remember being called “Buckwheat” in school because my hair was “poofy” — and those are not words society likes to associate with beauty.

 But here was Instagram, where there were all these cute pictures of curly-haired women embracing their natural beauty, supporting each other, and that helped make me feel beautiful.
 It helped me embrace my culture and be proud of who I am.
 And thanks to that community, I know I am not the only one…